CCEMGroupTCD/DARTassembler/docs/doc_files/part3_additional_resources/tips_and_tricks.rst

     ase gui <path_to_xyz_file>

 **Display bonds:** Per default, ``ase`` does not display bonds.
 To display bonds, you can press `Ctrl` + `B` in the ase viewer.
-Since both bonds and background are colored white, you can also change the default settings of ase such that it uses a black background.
+Some versions of ase have white bonds which clash with the white background.
+In this case, you can change the default settings of ase such that it uses a black background.
 To do that, create a file under the path `~/.ase/gui.py` and add the following line:

 .. code-block:: python